bstewart/stm/README.md

 ###Summary

-This repository will host the development version of the package which should appear on CRAN shortly.
+This repository will host the development version of the package.
+It is also available on CRAN.
 It implements variational EM algorithms for estimating topic models with covariates in a framework we call the Structural Topic Model (stm).

 The package currently includes functionality to:
 * ingest and manipulate text data